chtz/simplistic-dotnet-cf/README.md

 General tip (and disclaimer): Study all scripts (bash, ruby) and sources (C#) before you execute them.
 Basically they should work if all tools are installed and configured (see preconditions).

-Note, however, that the scripts (and abviously the app) are not intended for productive use (learning examples, e.g. the scripts do not include error handling).
+Note, however, that the scripts (and obviously the app) are not intended for productive use (learning examples, e.g. the scripts do not include error handling).

 Preperation: